 Now you have two options – you can continue using Zoom on your web browser or download the Zoom app (also called Zoom desktop client).
 Both options are easy to use, so it’s generally up to your personal preferences.

-Note: Screenshots in this article have been taken on Mac.
+Note: Screenshots in this article, showing how does Zoom work, have been taken on Mac.
 However, the functionality and layout for Zoom don’t differ much for Mac and Windows.

 When using Zoom on the web browser:

 - To set up a Zoom meeting, click Host a Meeting on the top right corner of your view.

 - Then select whether you want to start a Zoom call with video on/off or just to share your screen.